 5. Staying verified

 If Google determines an account is inactive, they could un-verify any Google listings under that account.
-Specifically, Google will attempt to contact Google My Business users via e-mail to confirm that they are still actively managing a business page.
-If users don’t respond to Google’s e-mail and haven’t logged in to their Google My Business for a “significant length of time,” Google may un-verify the Google listings under the account.
+Specifically, Google will attempt to contact Google Business Profile users via e-mail to confirm that they are still actively managing a business page.
+If users don’t respond to Google’s e-mail and haven’t logged in to their Google Business Profile for a “significant length of time,” Google may un-verify the Google listings under the account.

 You should be logging into your dashboard with some regularity to see if any edits have been made or to update any details of your business, and even to refresh the imagery.
-You can put a reminder in your calendar, or use the GMB mobile app to get notifications and messages.
+You can put a reminder in your calendar, or use the GBP mobile app to get notifications and messages.

 But you’ll certainly be logging in to update your hours…whether they are your normal hours or your special hours (holidays).